Infinidat/infi.clickhouse_django_rest_utils/README.md

 ###ClickhouseRestFilter
 Extends the infi.django_rest_utils' InfinidatFilter, making it compatible to filter the given Clickhouse ORM queryset.

+###ClickhouseOrderingFilter
+Extends the infi.django_rest_utils' OrderingFilter and is adding a support to have sorted results in the Clickhouse Django REST Utils.
+Implements the filter_queryset method and executes sorting on the given Clickhouse Queryset.

 ###ClickhouseFilterableField
 A class representing a Clickhouse Filterable Field to be used when configuring the list of fields to filter in the serializer (using the get_filterable_fields method).

-The most important thing is the method build_q which return the field's query according to the Clickhouse ORM rules.
+The most important method build_q which returns the field's query according to the Clickhouse ORM rules.

 ######Supported Operators: